Russian minister: US-Russia ties worse than during Cold War - WTMJ

 Lavrov said if the U.S. shuns a mutually respectful dialogue on the basis of a balance of interests, “we would live in conditions of a Cold War or worse.”

-“During the Cold War, the tensions were flying high, and risky crisis situations often emerged, but there was also a mutual respect,” Lavrov said in a Russian state television interview.
+“During the Cold War, the tensions were flying high, and risky crisis situations often emerged, but there was also a mutual respect,” Lavrov said in an interview with the head of the Rossiya Segodnya state news agency, Dmitry Kiselyov, who hosts a weekly news program on Russian state television interview.
 “It seems to me there is a deficit of it now.”

 Earlier this month, the Biden administration slapped Russia with sanctions for interfering in the 2020 U.S. presidential election and for involvement in the SolarWind hack of federal agencies — activities Moscow has denied.

-Note: This story was first published on April 28, 2021.
-It was updated on April 30, 2021 to make clear that Russian Foreign Minister Sergey Lavrov spoke in an interview with Dmitry Kiselyov, who heads the Rossiya Segodnya state news agency in addition to hosting a top weekly news program on Russian state TV.